Who is CPI?

 Developed during the 1970s, Nonviolent Crisis Intervention® training provided a balance in behavior management that was unique at that time.
 The company co-founders' human service experience and backgrounds in kinesics, physiology, and communication contributed to the development of an innovative, holistic system for defusing escalating behavior.

 Understanding effective communication and human physiology during aggressive moments, as well as the core philosophy of maintaining Care, Welfare, Safety, and SecuritySM, provides the training’s solid foundation.
 Since the company's inception, and now in its fourth decade, CPI remains on the forefront of critical issues and best practices in behavior management.

-Since 1980, more than six million human service professionals around the world have participated in CPI training programs to learn proven strategies for safely resolving situations when confronted by anxious, hostile, or violent behavior, while protecting the therapeutic relationships with those in their care.
+Since 1980, over 8 million human service professionals around the world have participated in CPI training programs to learn proven strategies for safely resolving situations when confronted by anxious, hostile, or violent behavior, while protecting the therapeutic relationships with those in their care.

 CPI — Educating, Empowering, and Enriching